Romance aside, planning a wedding is also a huge logistical task and there will surely be oversights on your part.

 This way, you’ll be able to get photographs on the spot with your weddings guests wherever you may be, while the other photographer can focus on shooting the rest of the day’s happenings.

-If you're still on your search for a weddinh photographer, check out our vetted list here: THESE 10 SINGAPORE WEDDING PHOTOGRAPHERS TAKE MODERN, SWOON-WORTHY PICTURES.
+If you're still on your search for a wedding photographer, check out our curated list here: THESE 10 SINGAPORE WEDDING PHOTOGRAPHERS TAKE MODERN, SWOON-WORTHY PICTURES.

-4. Take time out to get pictures with your family and close friends.
+#4 Not taking time out to get pictures with your family and close friends

 In the midst of being all over the place during your banquet, you might miss out on taking pictures with the people most important to you – your family and close friends.